smilee/read/2020/README.md

 ## October
 - [ ] Clean Code by Robert C. Martin
-- [ ] Powerful by Patty McCord
+- [ ] Measure What Matters by John Doerr
 - [ ] The Master Algorithm by Pedro Domingos

 ## November
+- [ ] Test-Driven Development by Example by Kent Beck
+- [ ] Nonviolent Communication by Marshall Rosenberg
+- [ ] Clean Agile by Robert C. Martin

+## December
+- [ ] ATDD by Example by Markus Gartner
 - [ ] Extreme Programming Explained by Kent Beck
-- [ ] Measure What Matters by John Doerr

-## December
-- [ ] Clean Agile by Robert C. Martin
-- [ ] Nonviolent Communication by Marshall Rosenberg